SUSE/rmt/MANUAL.md

   * `http_client.proxy_auth` setting:
     Determines proxy authentication mechanism, possible values are:
     `none`, `basic`, `digest`, `gssnegotiate`, `ntlm`, `digest_ie`, `ntlm_wb`

+**Web server settings**

+The `web_server` section lets you tune the performance of the RMT server, by combining threads and workers to configure concurrency.

+  * `web_server.min_threads` setting:
+    Specifies the minimum threads count a RMT server worker should spawn.
+    Acceptable values: Integer greater than or equal to 1.
+  * `web_server.max_threads` setting:
+    Specifies the maximum threads count a RMT server worker should spawn.
+    Acceptable values: Integer greater than or equal to 1.
+  * `web_server.workers` setting:
+    Specifies the exact number of workers RTM web server should boot.
+    Acceptable values: Integer greater than or equal to 1.

 **Settings for accessing SUSE repositories**